bridgetdigestible496/Pulse/README.md

 How it works

-Press the global hotkey to open Pulse and start typing the name of an application.
+Press the global hotkey (Alt + Space) to open Pulse and start typing the name of an application.

 Pulse searches the applications available on the system and displays the closest match.